mpavan/ediblepickle/README.rst

 **Caveat 1**

-When collecting all refresh options in a python module (say defs.py), when using immutable variables like REFRESH = True, and if there is a need to change them later, one needs to be cautious:
+When collecting refresh options in a python module (say defs.py) using immutable variables like REFRESH = True, one needs to be cautious if there is a need to change them during runtime:

 .. code-block:: python